Parent page: Altium NEXUS Server

 The local Part Catalog stores items representative of actual Manufacturer Parts, along with one or more items representative of Supplier Parts – the incarnations of those Manufacturer Parts, as sold by the Suppliers/Vendors.
 Each Supplier Part is a reference to an item in a parts database – either the aggregate parts database of the Altium Parts Provider (which itself interfaces to, and gathers the parts from, enabled Suppliers), or a linked local parts database.

-Which Suppliers are actually used - a list of Approved Suppliers as it were - is managed by the Altium NEXUS Server.
-This list is configured through the NEXUS Server's browser-based interface.
+Which Suppliers are actually used – a list of Approved Suppliers – is managed by the NEXUS Server, through the Part Providers page of its browser interface.
 This facilitates centralized supply chain management, with designers across the entire organization using the same approved list of Suppliers, with which to source supply chain intelligence for parts used in their designs.

 Accessing Supply Chain Part Sources

-Supplier link data sources are added and configured in the Altium NEXUS Server through the Part Providers page (Admin - Part Providers).
+Supplier link data sources are added and configured in the NEXUS Server through the Part Providers page (Admin - Part Providers) of its browser interface.

 The available Part Sources in the NEXUS Server are: